AstaJoks/poke-match/README.md

 ## Deployment

+   This project was developed using GitPod, which was then committed and pushed to GitHub using the GitPod terminal.

    ### Deploying on Github Pages

    To deploy this page to GitHub Pages from its GitHub repository, the following steps were taken:

    - Log into GitHub or create an account.
    - Locate the GitHub Repository.
    - At the top of the repository, select Settings from the menu items.
    - Scroll down the Settings page to the "Pages" section.
    - Under "Source" click the drop-down menu labelled "None" and select "Main".
    - Upon selection, the page will automatically refresh meaning that the website is now deployed.
    - Scroll back down to the "Pages" section to retrieve the deployed link.

    The live link can be found [here](https://astajoks.github.io/pokemon-memory-card-game/)

    ### Forking the Repository

    You can fork the repository by following these steps:

    - Go to the GitHub repository.
-  - Click on Fork button in the upper right hand corner.
+   - Locate the Fork button on the top-right corner of the page and click on it.
+   - Select an owner for the forked repository and give it a name.
+   - Add a description of the repository if you want to.
+   - Choose whether to copy only the default branch or all of the branches to the new fork (Only the default branch is copied by default).
+   - Click Create fork.

    ### Cloning the Repository